My Financial Independence Plan

 Well said Owen.
 Now for some fun, anything that surprised you about our semi-retirement goals?

 Having read your blog for many years nothing was too surprising : )

 Your plan reflects many early retirement plans.
 A healthy retirement budget, time for travel and hobbies, the occasional vehicle upgrade, plus the possibility of some part-time income (but it’s not guaranteed).

-What I mean is, it’s just far enough from the start of your expected pensions/CPP/OAS that there is significant sequence of returns risk.
+What I mean is, you’re just far enough from the start of your expected pensions/CPP/OAS that there is significant sequence of returns risk.
 With a late 40’s or early 50’s retirement plan, withdrawal rates drop into the 3% range after CPP/OAS/pensions begin, but for the first 10-15 years the withdrawal rate is typically above the often quoted 4% rule.
 (I know you’ve written about the 4% rule!)
 This can cause some risk if an early retiree faces some poor investment returns over those first 10-15 years.